-Alliance Chamber Holds Annual Banquet
+Alliance Chamber holds annual banquet

 Ambassador of the Year – Shelbi Pitt

-“The Alliance Chamber Ambassadors are an official representative of the Chamber, its members and our community,” said Alliance Chamber Director Susan Unzicker.
+“The Alliance Chamber Ambassadors are an official representative of the Chamber, its members and our community,” Unzicker said.
 “The Ambassadors help serve as hosts and hostesses for all major Chamber memberships’ functions.
-The Ambassadors attend Grand Openings and ribbon-cuttings ceremonies whenever job obligations will allow.
-The Chamber is always looking forward to new members joining, so if you are interested be sure to contact the Chamber.”
+The Ambassadors attend Grand Openings and ribbon-cuttings ceremonies whenever job obligations will allow.”

 “Each year the committee chooses a member that has exhibited outstanding service throughout the year.
 This year’s award goes to Shelbi Pitt.
 Congratulations Shelbi for being the 2021 Ambassador of the Year.”